While buying a home can be exciting and rewarding, it can also be stressful and expensive.

 PMI increases your total monthly payment, leaving you with less money to pay for other things.

-“Dupaco has experienced representatives who are eager to help our members find a budget plan that works for their situation,” Von Ah says.
+“Dupaco has experienced representatives who are eager to help our members find a budget plan that works for their situation,” Von Ah said.
 “Dupaco also has access to many sources of grant funds for qualified first-time homebuyers, and we accept gift funds as a source of down-payment funds.”

-To qualify, gift funds are required to be gifted from a family member of the borrower.
+Hint: To qualify, gift funds are required to be gifted from a family member of the borrower.

 Can you remove PMI later?